jaxio/jaxio.github.com/documentation/celerio/generation.md

 The location of the generated Java file depend on the outputDir.

-When Celerio outputDir is the same as Maven baseDir, the Java files are generate under:
+When Celerio outputDir is the same as Maven baseDir, the Java files are generated under:

 * ${maven-celerio-plugin.outputDir}/src/main/generated-java
 * ${maven-celerio-plugin.outputDir}/src/test/generated-java